| Oracle C++ Call Interface Programmer's Guide Release 2 (9.2) Part Number A96583-01 |

 Each mantissa byte is a base-100 digit, in the range 1 to 100.
 For positive numbers, the digit has 1 added to it.
 So, the mantissa digit for the value 5 is 6.
 For negative numbers, instead of adding 1, the digit is subtracted from 101.
 So, the mantissa digit for the number -5 is 96 (101 - 5).
 Negative numbers have a byte containing 102 appended to the data bytes.
 However, negative numbers that have 20 mantissa bytes do not have the trailing 102 byte.
 Because the mantissa digits are stored in base-100, each byte can represent two decimal digits.
 The mantissa is normalized; leading zeroes are not stored.

 Up to 20 data bytes can represent the mantissa.
 However, only 19 are guaranteed to be accurate.
-The 19 data bytes, each representing a base-100 digit, yield a maximum precision of 38 digits for an internal datatype NUMBER
+The 19 data bytes, each representing a base-100 digit, yield a maximum precision of 38 digits for an internal datatype NUMBER.

-Note that this datatype is different from OCCI NUMBER
+Note that this datatype is different from OCCI NUMBER which corresponds to a C++ Number datatype.

 The external datatype OCCI STRING corresponds to an STL string.